Disability Resource Center

 Eligibility is based on qualifying disability documentation and assessment of individual need.
 To view the guidelines for documenting a disability, click here.
 The DRC will accept:

 - Diagnoses of specific learning disabilities or ADD/ADHD that are based on recent, comprehensive, age-appropriate psychoeducational evaluations from the last three (3) years.

 - Current diagnoses of physical or medical disabilities that are based on appropriate diagnostic evaluations administered by certified and/or licensed professionals (e.g., medical doctors, ophthalmologists, psychologists, neuropsychologists, audiologists).

-- Current diagnoses of psychiatric disabilities that are based on comprehensive and appropriate diagnostic evaluations completed by trained and qualified (i.e., licensed or certified) professionals (e.g., psychologists, psychiatrists, neuropsychologists, school psychologists, certified professional counselors, licensed therapists or social workers.)
-Students are encouraged to contact the Disability Resource Center Director to begin the accommodations process.
+- Current diagnoses of psychiatric disabilities that are based on comprehensive and appropriate diagnostic evaluations completed by trained and qualified (i.e., licensed or certified) professionals (e.g., psychologists, psychiatrists, neuropsychologists, school psychologists, certified professional counselors, licensed therapists or social workers).
+An update on the psychiatric disability is required every year.

-- The Disability Resource Center Documentation Provider form may be used to submit initial documentation.
+- The Disability Resource Center Documentation Provider form is used to submit initial documentation.
 To download and print the form, click here for application form

 Information About Disabilities